 The timing could not be better to be sharing this incredibly comforting Chicken and Sausage Stew with you all today.
 I love this lighter take on stew.
 The fact that it’s a one pot recipe means less time in the kitchen cleaning up and more time cozying up by the fire.

-How to Make Chicken and Sausage Stew with White Beans and Spinach
+How to Make Chicken and Sausage Stew

 The prep for this recipe includes trimming any excess fat from the edges of boneless, skinless chicken thighs and dicing up some veggies.
 Easy.